carbon-design-system/carbon/src/components/UIShell/README.md

   * `HeaderMenubar`: used to display nav links
     * `HeaderMenu`: used to display a menu in the nav
     * `HeaderMenuItem`: used to display a menu item, often a link
+* `SideNav`: used to render the container for the side navigation of a page
+  * `SideNavHeader`: used to render the top bar in the side navigation
+    * `SideNavDetails`: renders the title for the side nav
+      * `SideNavSwitcher`: provides an optional tool to handle switching at the top-level
+  * `SideNavItems`: used for rendering items in the sub nav
+    * `SideNavLink`: renders a link in the side nav
+    * `SideNavMenu`: renders a collapsible menu in the side nav
+      * `SideNavMenuItem`: renders a link in a side nav menu